 It’s very important to add more water to the vase as it disappears.
 The flowers will drink it up and especially when you have the heat on or its the warmth of summer I will notice the water disappear quickly.
 If your flowers lose water they will dry out and go bad quickly.
 If the water is cloudy or muddy it should also be refreshed.

-Bonus Tips for Making Flowers Last Longer
+Bonus Tips for Making Flowers Live Longer

 Those tips above are what I would recommend you do every time you purchase fresh flowers in order to make them last a long time.
 The steps can basically be repeated over and over until the flowers are spent and need to be thrown out.
 That being said, I want to offer a few more bonus tips I learned over the years and through my experience working at a florist.

 - Purchase flowers from a reputable florist or flower company if possible.
-When I worked in a floral shop we were a FTD shop meaning we would take orders, make them and deliver flowers.
+When I worked in a floral shop we were a FTD shop meaning we would take orders, make them and deliver them.
 We had to maintain high standards in the quality of the flowers and arrangements to be a FTD florist.
 Today you can even order flowers online through FTD.

 What fresh cut flower questions do you have?